-Until recently, the 2000D held that dubious honor, but Canon thinks that there is room for another camera that shaves the fat even more, and – confusing nomenclature aside – the EOS Rebel T100 / EOS 4000D is the outcome.
+Until recently, the 2000D held that dubious honor, but Canon thinks there is room for another camera that shaves the fat even more, and – confusing nomenclature aside – the EOS Rebel T100 / EOS 4000D is the outcome.

 Canon hopes that the aggressively priced EOS 4000D will easily appeal to the new users who have been drawn into photography through their smartphones, and they are now ready to take the next step.

-However, these new users have become habituated to large and intuitive touchscreen displays as they have in their smartphones, and, significantly, Canon hasn’t seen fit to include that one on the EOS 4000D – so will it feel like a step back instead of a step forth…
+However, these new users have become habituated to large and intuitive touchscreen displays on their smartphones.
+Significantly, Canon hasn’t seen fit to include that one on the EOS 4000D – so will it feel like a step back instead of a step forth…

 Product: Canon EOS 4000D

 My rating: 4 out of 5

 The EOS 4000D carries an 18MP sensor inside this it, which allows for compelling storytelling with superb control over depth of field for beautifully blurred image backgrounds or sets the tone for the rest of the features.

 DIGIC 4+ is a fast and responsive image processor that enables the Full HD(1920 x 1080) video recording, and it is capable of recording at 30, 25, and 24 frame rates.
 To put it in perspective, we are now on the 8th iteration of Canon’s DIGIC processor, although

 the latest EOS DSLRs are using DIGIC 7 chips.

-The ISO of the camera is also expandable from 6400 to 12800 through which you can take the shooting rich, atmospheric photos even during the night-time, and this made the camera capable of low light photo shooting.
+The camera’s ISO is also expandable from 6400 to 12800.
+You can shoot rich, atmospheric photos even during the night, making the camera capable of low-light photo shooting.